United States Patent:

 - Nevada — Signed into law a bill that legalizes online gambling and sets up framework for interstate online gambling.

-- Pennsylvania — Will introduce their online gambling bill this week and is expected to pass within the week.
+- Pennsylvania — Will not introduce an online gaming bill this year.

 - Texas — Proposed Poker Gambling Act of 2013 but does not have a timetable and has considerable resistance.